cj-mills/christianjmills-quarto/posts/fastai-to-unity-tutorial/part-2/index.md

 **Define output processing variables**

-As mentioned in the [previous post](https://christianjmills.com/Deep-Learning-in-Unity/#retrieving-model-output), reading model output from the GPU to the CPU can cause a significant performance bottleneck.
+As mentioned in a [previous post](../../deep-learning-unity-intro/), reading model output from the GPU to the CPU can cause a significant performance bottleneck.
 Therefore, we will add the option to read the model output asynchronously at the cost of a few frames of latency.
 Unfortunately, this feature does not work with the inference backend used for WebGL builds.

 We pass in the JSON file containing the class labels as a [TextAsset](https://docs.unity3d.com/ScriptReference/TextAsset.html).